 Intern Philly expands opportunities for new and international students seeking internships in the U.S. that may otherwise require some experience in particular fields of study—perfect for Johnnies looking to expand their learning during the summer.
 As Intern Philly’s assistant launch director, Ilene Baker, explains, “We offer students independent and secure living, a unique placement process, substantial internship learning, and a chance to live and study in one of the most culturally diverse, vibrant, and affordable cities in the country.”

-When students sign up with Intern Philly, they are also enrolling in a workplace-focused class taught by Mark Clark, the organization’s executive director.
+When students sign up with Intern Philly, they are also enrolling in a workplace-focused class taught by Mark Clark, the organization’s academic director.
 He collaborates with employers in Philadelphia and coordinates up to five interviews for each student, ultimately placing them in two or three internships, which they begin upon completion of his class.

 “St. John’s College students are critical thinkers [with] an intellectual curiosity that is infectious with their peers—thoughtful, reflective, questioning, and challenging,” Clark notes.
 “They have no hesitation to challenge the teacher’s viewpoints about the content being presented, [and] they are deeply respectful of their peers, not antagonistic or arrogant [but] very thoughtful and inclusive of others’ opinions.”

 As part of Intern Philly, St. John’s junior Joseph Megill (SF23) spent his 2021 summer working at both the Independence Seaport Museum and Cliveden, a historic site owned by the National Trust for Historic Preservation.
 (The first of these he attended in person, while the second was done mostly on a remote basis, as Cliveden had not yet reopened to the public.)